PokemonWorkshop/PSDKTechnicalDemo/scripts/HOW TO CREATE A CUSTOM SCRIPT.md

   you copy the whole file, you're "bastardizing" the whole code with methods from an old version of PSDK.
 You DON'T want to have to fix that, believe me.

-You should see an example with the file "00001 NewDynamicLightLights.rb".
+You should see an example with the file "00001 NewDynamicLights.rb".
 I invite you to read it, as it contains some comments and explains a little how to add lights to the "DynamicLight" feature.

 # Knowing what to edit